Reading time: 9 min.

 Results

 Each clinic differs in its hair transplant success rates, no matter which country they’re based in.
-So you should ask your consultant how successful their operations usually are.
+So you should ask your consultant how successful their hair transplant operations usually are.
 It’s also a good idea to find testimonials from previous patients.

 If you don’t get the results you want, a UK clinic is accessible for in-person consultations and supportive treatments.
 However, with a Turkish clinic, you’ll need to spend time and money flying back out to the clinic.
 Alternatively, you can go to a UK clinic and restart the process.